The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

-Instead, for non-iid coherent attack analysis, the key rate obtained in \cite{vazirani2014fully} remains well below the lowest curve presented in Fig. \ref{fig:Tan2022}, even if the number of signals approaches infinity, with a maximum noise tolerance of only 1.6\%.
 Fig. \ref{fig:Tan2022} shows the key rate as a function of the number of rounds \( n \), for different values of \( Q \).
 Evidently, the rates achieved are significantly higher than those without EAT, and are comparable to the key rates of the practical device-dependent QKD with the difference that the device-independent one requires a larger $n$.
 Indeed, the finite-key analysis in Ref. \cite{Tan2022} shows that the experiments \cite{Hensen2015a} and \cite{Munich17} require, respectively, $n=10^8$ and $n=10^{10}$ rounds against coherent attacks for $r>0$.
 This analysis involves noisy preprocessing, random key measurements, and modified CHSH inequalities.
 While this is a marked improvement wrt the basic protocol in \cite{pabgs09andSangouard.4} (Sec. \ref{DIQKD-collective}) (which yields zero asymptotic key rates for those experiments), the values of $n$ are still impractical.
 Therefore, two modifications were applied: (\textit{i}) a pre-shared key, which results in a net key generation rate approximately double that of the original protocol; (\textit{ii}) relax the protocol by considering the collective-attacks assumption to alter its structure and enhance the key rate.
 However, despite the drop in $n\sim [10^6,10^7]$ the required number of rounds remains impractically large. \paragraph{Entropy accumulation theorem with improved second order} EAT theorem provides tight bounds only at the first order.
 The second-order term can be improved in many protocols of interest, where the entropy is estimated by testing positions with probability $O(n^{-1})$.
 Since $\nu_1\propto \parallel \nabla f_\mathrm{min}\parallel_\infty\propto O(n)$, this gives $\nu_1 \sqrt{n}\gg t n$.
 Ref. \cite{Dupuis2019} show the correction, $ H_{\min}^{\varepsilon}(K_{1}^n\mid S_{1}^n E)\ge nt - (\nu_1 \sqrt{n} + \nu_{2}) $, with $\nu_2$, a functions of $\varepsilon$, the maximum dimensions of the systems $K_i$ ($d_K$), and the variance of the function $f$.
 This further improvement contributes to reducing $n$.
+In recent works on DI-QKD \cite{Nadlinger2022} and randomness expansion \cite{Liu2021b,Bhavsar2023}, the improved second-order term is explicitly employed to derive positive key rates and certify randomness with realistic experimental resources.
+Without this advancement, the required number of Bell test rounds would be orders of magnitude larger, making such protocols infeasible with current technology.